All Episodes

 This last Wednesday, another airtight prediction made before anybody else.

-They are not gonna let this go.
+They are not going to let this go.

-I said if they have to for the rest of the year.
+I said, if they have to for the rest of the year.

-And every day goes by, they don't find a plane, CNN's on the air, continuing to cover the story.
+And every day goes by, they don't find a plane.

 And as I predicted, here's Piers Morgan last night, CNN.